Google awards $25 million in global AI impact grants

 - Crisis Text Line, a service that uses natural language understanding to predict when a person is sad or depressed, will use the Global AI Impact Challenge funding to reduce wait times and more quickly serve users.

-– La Foundation Medecins Sans Frontieres in France wants to create a smartphone app that non-technical staff can use to analyze anti-microbial images in an effort to reduce the cost of treatment of some ailments and use of antibiotics.
+- La Foundation Medecins Sans Frontieres in France wants to create a smartphone app that non-technical staff can use to analyze antimicrobial images in an effort to reduce the cost of treatment of some ailments and use of antibiotics.

 - Human Rights Information and Documentation Systems (HURIDOCS) in Switzerland will explore ways machine learning can make connections between laws, victim testimony, and other documents.